 A: They aren’t.
 Grubs are the larval form of varying beetles.

 A: They don’t secrete any toxins, so don’t worry too much if your dog eats one.

 A: They do!
 In fact, they’re one of the best forms of control.

 Q: How do you make a cutworm collar?

 A: There’s a great explanation of plant collars in the cultural control section of this piece.

 Q: Cutworms in my compost pile – is that bad?

-Often, people who think they’ve found a cutworm pupa or larva in their compost are actually seeing the grub stage of the black soldier fly, which is actually quite beneficial in a compost pile.
-Black soldier flies devour food scraps and rotting plant material and produce castings much like red wigglers or other vermicomposting worms do, and those are wonderful amendments for your soil.
+A: Most likely, you are actually seeing the grub stage of the black soldier fly, which is beneficial in a compost pile.
+Black soldier flies devour food scraps and rotting plant material and produce castings much like red wigglers or other vermicomposting worms do.
+Those are wonderful amendments for your soil.